 Note: The charts below have been updated with the latest Personal Consumption Expenditures price index from the Bureau of Economic Analysis.
 The annualized rate of change is calculated to two decimal places for more precision in the side-by-side comparison with the Consumer Price Index.

-The BEA's Core Personal Consumption Expenditures Chain-type Price Index for April, released Friday, shows that core inflation is above the Federal Reserve's 2% long-term target at 6.27%.
-The April Core Consumer Price Index release is currently higher, at 8.26%.
+The BEA's Core Personal Consumption Expenditures Chain-type Price Index for May, released recently, shows that core inflation is above the Federal Reserve's 2% long-term target at 4.69%.
+The May Core Consumer Price Index release is currently higher, at 6.02%.
 The Fed is on record as using Core PCE data as its primary inflation gauge.

 The inflation rate over the longer run is primarily determined by monetary policy, and hence the Committee has the ability to specify a longer-run goal for inflation.
 The Committee judges that inflation at the rate of 2 percent, as measured by the annual change in the price index for personal consumption expenditures, is most consistent over the longer run with the Federal Reserve's statutory mandate.
 Communicating this inflation goal clearly to the public helps keep longer-term inflation expectations firmly anchored, thereby fostering price stability and moderate long-term interest rates and enhancing the Committee's ability to promote maximum employment in the face of significant economic disturbances.
 [Source] Note: bolding added.